-The terms ‘product’, ‘good,’ and ‘service’ are often interchanged by individuals due to confusion.
-Product is anything that is being offered by the manufacturer to fulfill the needs of the customers/buyers.
-The product includes anything offered to the buyer like goods, services, places, experiences, persons, properties, etc.
+The terms ‘product’, ‘good,’ and ‘service’ are often used interchangeably due to confusion.
+A ‘product’ is anything offered by a manufacturer to meet the needs of customers or buyers.
+This includes any offering to the buyer, such as goods, services, places, experiences, people, properties, etc.

 Distinctive Characteristics of Services

 The four unique and essential characteristics that differentiate services from goods are mentioned below: